vishivishvish/dlai-transformer-large-language-models/README.md

 - When we work with an input sentence such as “Her vocalization was melodic”, it is first tokenized by a Tokenizer, and the individual tokens are all passed to a Representation Model.
 This then converts each token into its corresponding Vector Embedding.
 To get Word Embeddings, we just have to ensure that for those multiple tokens which belong to the same word (such as “vocal” and “ization”), the embeddings of these two tokens are averaged out to get the Word Embedding for “vocalization”.
 - In the same way, we can average out Vector Embeddings for all the tokens in a sentence to get Sentence Embeddings, and similarly for a document to get Document Embeddings.
-H- owever, the above method is still static in nature, and doesn’t take into account the contextualized & dynamic nature of how language is actually used.
+- However, the above method is still static in nature, and doesn’t take into account the contextualized & dynamic nature of how language is actually used.
 We shall look into contextualized representations in the next section.

 ## ***4 - Understanding Language Models: Encoding and Decoding Context with Attention***